SkappHQ/skapp-docs-community/docs/code-setup/frontend-setup.md

 NEXTAUTH_URL=<fe-base-url>
 ```

+First create a new file with name <b>.env</b> and copy paste the content from the example.env file.

-There are few values we have to set under your setup.
+Then there are few values we have to set under your setup.
 So let's go through them one by one.

 1. <b>NEXT_PUBLIC_API_URL</b> <br/>
-This is the url which will use your frontend service to point to the running backend service,
+This is the url which will use your frontend service to connect with the running backend service,
-and most of the cases if you haven't changed any backend configurations, then this value would be http://localhost:8008/v1.
+and most of the cases if you haven't changed any backend configurations, then this value would be http://localhost:8008 which you can confirm by loading the swagger UI as in the backend setup guide.
 2. <b>NEXTAUTH_SECRET</b> <br/>
 This is a random string used to sign and encrypt JWTs and cookies.
 Typically, a random string with 32+ characters.
 3. <b>NEXTAUTH_URL</b> <br/>